Martin Luther King III: Southern Christian Leadership Conference

 The Southern Christian Leadership Conference suspended King from the presidency in June 2001, concerned that he was letting the organization drift into inaction.
 The group's national chairman at the time, Claud Young, sent a June 25 letter to King that read, "You have consistently been insubordinate and displayed inappropriate, obstinate behavior in the (negligent) carrying out of your duties as president of SCLC."
 King was reinstated only one week later after promising to take a more active role.
 Young said of the suspension, "I felt we had to use a two-by-four to get his attention.
 Well, it got his attention all right."
 After he was reinstated, King prepared a four-year plan outlining a stronger direction for the organization, agreeing to dismiss McMorris and announcing plans to present a strong challenge to the Bush administration in an August convention in Montgomery, Alabama.
 In a rally on August 5, 2001, in Montgomery, SCLC leaders, including Rev. Joseph Lowery, former United Nations Ambassador Andrew Young and Rev. Jesse Jackson all pledged their support for King.
 "I sit beside my successor, to assure him of my love and support," said Rev. Lowery.
 King said he also planned to concentrate on racial profiling, prisoners' rights and closing the digital divide between whites and blacks.
 However, King also suggested the group needed a new approach, stating, "We must not allow our lust for 'temporal gratification' to blind us from making difficult decisions to effect future generations."

+Drum Major Institute

+King is the Chairman of Drum Major Institute, which was established in 1999 to promote Dr. Martin Luther King, Jr.'s vision of a world free from racism, poverty, and violence.
+This organization is the contemporary successor to the Harry Wachtel Foundation, which was founded in 1960 by Dr. King's legal advisor, Harry Wachtel, Sr. and renamed to the Drum Major Foundation in 1973.
+In a media interview, King spoke about the task of the institute to "rid the world of the triple evils that my father and my mother (Coretta Scott King) talked about: those are the evils of poverty, racism and violence.
+We believe the values of peace, justice and equity help us to eradicate those triple evils."

 King Center

-In 2006, King founded an organization called Realizing the Dream, which has been absorbed into The King Center under King as president.
-CEO Dexter King had accused Martin of establishing the foundation to make money off their parents' legacy that should go to the King Center.
+In 2006, King founded an organization called Realizing The Dream.
 On April 4, 2008, the fortieth anniversary of his father's death, King and Al Sharpton led a march around Memphis, Tennessee.
 There, he visited the Lorraine Motel for the first time since his father's death and placed a wreath where he stood before being shot.
 As he spoke to those who participated in the march, King called for them to continue his father's fight and promoted Realizing the Dream, which he said sought to eliminate poverty.